GainfulAlloy/FarmApplication/README.md

 The Areas Folder is used for the login system, contains the log in pages and db files, should be able to ignore it for the most part
 If adding new file to Pages, reference it in the imports file

+To add mulitple items to a database, include the context for them all in one DBContext file.

 Migrating data to the database:

-Tools -> NuGet Packet manager -> package manager console. then add-migration "migration name" -dbcontext (change that for the name of the context to migrate) type update-database -dbcontext in Packet manger console, the DB will now be viewable in View -> SQL Server objecct explorer in the Databases folder.
+Tools -> NuGet Packet manager -> package manager console. then add-migration "migration name" -context "dbcontext" (change that for the name of the context to migrate) type update-database -dbcontext in Packet manger console, the DB will now be viewable in View -> SQL Server objecct explorer in the Databases folder.

 tutorial I used to set up the login system - https://www.youtube.com/watch?v=wzaoQiS_9dI